The 100-year family

 - Advances in inheritance age

-We will debate whether new forms of social protection could or should support families, rather than individuals, and how we can ensure that we realise a ‘longevity dividend’ across society.
+The event debated whether new forms of social protection could or should support families, rather than individuals, and how we can ensure that we realise a ‘longevity dividend’ across society.